marceldegraaf/marceldegraaf.github.io/_posts/2014-04-24-experimenting-with-coreos-confd-etcd-fleet-and-cloudformation.md

 2014-05-03 – part 2 of this article is up: [CoreOS follow-up: Sinatra, Logstash, Elasticsearch, and Kibana](http://marceldegraaf.net/2014/05/05/coreos-follow-up-sinatra-logstash-elasticsearch-kibana.html)

+2014-05-12 – added some remarks and added `.service` suffixes to inline `fleetctl` commands.
+Thanks to [Scott Wilson](https://twitter.com/scottynomad).

 ### Introduction

 So, what are CoreOS, confd, etcd, fleet, and CloudFormation?
 Let me introduce them to you real quick: